ryanramage/plex-take-some/README.md

 2. Run plex-take-some

-You can use the -l flag to list all available playlists:
+You can use the --list flag to list all available playlists:
 ```
-plex-take-some -l
+plex-take-some --list
 ```

 Without any flags, it will download files from your Plex server to the specified saveDir, up to the maxBytes limit.